reshinto/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissors using classes
-Different ways to program a rock paper scissors game
+Run main.py to play